Top 10 Password Managers

 2017.
 Zoho Vault offers free option for LastPass users

-LastPass doubled the price of its premium subscription for individual users from $12 to $24 per year, in the process removing some of the features previously available in their free plan.
-And Zoho takes this opportunity to lure Lastpass business users to its alternative solution Zoho Vault with one-year free subscription to the Professional Edition for teams and FREE forever plan for personal use.
-Zoho also provides a tool that allows to import your data from LastPass to Zoho Vault in just a couple of steps.
-Zoho Vault is an online password manager for individuals and teams that comes with an intuitive user interface, advanced sharing features, tight third-party integrations, native iOS and Android mobile apps, extensions for Chrome, Safari and Firefox, rock-solid security, and complete data privacy.
+LastPass has recently increased the price of its premium subscription for individual users, raising it from $12 to $24 per year.
+Alongside this change, certain features that were previously available in the free plan have been removed.
+Zoho, seeing an opportunity, is offering an enticing alternative for business users of LastPass.
+Users who switch to Zoho Vault are being offered a one-year free subscription to the Professional Edition for teams, as well as a FREE forever plan for personal use.
+Zoho also provides a seamless tool that simplifies the process of importing data from LastPass to Zoho Vault, requiring just a few steps.
+Zoho Vault serves as an online password manager designed for both individuals and teams.
+It boasts an intuitive user interface, advanced sharing features, seamless integration with third-party platforms, native iOS and Android mobile apps, and browser extensions for Chrome, Safari, and Firefox.
+With a strong focus on security and data privacy, Zoho Vault aims to provide a comprehensive and reliable solution for managing passwords and ensuring online security.

 2016.
 Password manager LastPass is now free

-LastPass, the password manager owned by LogMeIn, is making a core component of its service free.
-Before now users could access the the browser extension for free but had to pay a $12 annual fee to take their passwords with them on mobile.
-From now this feature is free.
-Free services will also now include two-factor authentication, password generation and sync, and access from unlimited devices.
-Basically, LastPass is now charging only for enhanced features rather than convenient access.
-The company also earns revenue from its enterprise offerings.
-LastPass says that the change is motivated by a commitment to bringing password security to the masses.
-But the pricing change might also be intended to lure users from other paid password management services.
+LastPass, the password manager under the ownership of LogMeIn, has announced a significant update to its service by making a core component available for free.
+Previously, users could access the browser extension at no cost but had to pay a $12 annual fee to enjoy mobile password portability.
+However, LastPass has decided to eliminate this fee, allowing users to freely access their passwords on mobile devices.
+The free services now include essential features such as two-factor authentication, password generation and sync, as well as access from unlimited devices.
+Essentially, LastPass is now charging only for enhanced features rather than convenient access.
+It's worth noting that the company continues to generate revenue through its enterprise offerings.
+LastPass states that this pricing change is driven by a commitment to making password security accessible to a wider audience.
+However, it is also likely aimed at enticing users away from other paid password management services.

 2016.
 1Password adds subscription offering